docker/docs/swarm/install-manual.md

 Docker Engine and then re-use it to create the other instances.
 Doing so produces errors.

-* If your host cannot reach Docker Hub, the `docker run` commands that pull container images may fail.
-In that case, check that your VPC is associated with a security group with a rule that allows inbound traffic (e.g., HTTP/TCP/80/0.0.0.0/0).
-Also Check the [Docker Hub status page](http://status.docker.com/) for service availability.
+* If your host cannot reach Docker Hub, `docker run` commands that pull images fail.
+In that case, check that your VPC is associated with a security group with a rule that allows inbound traffic.
+Also check the [Docker Hub status page](http://status.docker.com/) for service availability.

 ## Step 4.
 Set up a discovery backend